Here are the rest of the Six Sigma tools:

 But even large companies such as Motorola continue to push their Six Sigma programs to new levels.
 In 2003, the company began to see fewer benefits and savings coming from its Six Sigma methodology as costs related to poor quality began to rise once again.
 As a result, Motorola overhauled Six Sigma with powerful new tools, insights and advances.
 The changes worked: In 2004, Motorola achieved 42 percent revenue growth and an increase of 257 percent in earnings per share over the previous year's first quarter performance.
 This has rejuvenated interest in Six Sigma and has ensured its position as a serious business tool, not just a fad that will slowly fade into business history.

-For more information about Six Sigma, take a look at the links on the next page.
+For more information about Six Sigma, take a look at the links below.

 Related HowStuffWorks Articles

 More Great Links

 - Arabe, Katrina C. "Six Things You Should Know About Six Sigma."
 ThomasNet, June 23, 2004. http://news.thomasnet.com/IMT/archives/ 2004/06/6_things_you_sh.html?t=archive